peterkinget/MOS_OP/README.md

 - The syntax is largely self-explanatory and based on `MOS_OP` (see below);
   - `simulation_dir` needs to point to the simulation directory that cadence ADE is using;
   - `design_name` is the path in `simulation_dir` to the folder that contains the `.info` files;
   - the script will look for the `.info` files in the folder that is the join of `simulation_dir` and `design_name`
   - `transistor_names` is a dictionary of transistor names and their full schematic names.
+  - `model_type` (optional) specifies the MOSFET model type, currently supports "bsim3" (default) or "bsim4"; this option adjusts the naming of some of the parameters, in particular `vgsteff` and the overlap capacitors.
+  - `abs_ids_min` (optional) specifies the minimum absolute drain current threshold for including transistors in the output (defaults to 0)

-- if the `.info` files are not in ascii, the script will invoke `psf`; make sure it is in your PATH
+- if the `.info` files are not in ascii, the script will invoke the `psf` command; make sure it is in your PATH
-- a file `operating_point.csv` is written in the working directory
+- files `operating_point.txt`, `operating_point.csv`, and `operating_point.md` are written in the working directory

 # MOS_OP